danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 					<h3>Classic IT boy (without braces)</h3>
                     <h4>2001</h4>
 				</header>
 				<p>I was not part of the IT department because there was none.
-Lets say I was the department.
+Let us say I was the department.
 I could fix anything.
 Life is easy and fun when you have no limits.</p>
 			</div>
 		</div>
 	</section>